Common Spanish Phrases & Words

 Good morning | Buenos días |

-Here are the “W” words, translated into Spanish.
+Next, here are the question words you’ll hear constantly.
 Note the use of the upside-down question mark, one of the most delightful peculiarities of the Spanish language:

 English | Spanish |